-Most cybercriminals are master manipulators, but that doesn’t mean they’re all manipulators of technology — some cybercriminals favor the art of human manipulation instead.
+Most cybercriminals are master manipulators, but that doesn’t mean they’re all manipulators of technology — some favor the art of human manipulation instead.
 Learn how different examples of social engineering work and the techniques to watch for.
 Then, install a trusted cybersecurity tool that can help you spot cyberattacks launched by social engineers and help you keep your personal data private.

 How social engineering works